roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ## Essential Constraints

 The company is a start up with limited experience and capacity in developing and deploying modern architecture.
+We also require a short time to market in order to enable the business model quickly while limiting the cost of the MVP.

 ## Greatest Risks